learn-co-students/intro-to-rake-atlanta-web-100719/README.md

 end
 ```

+After adding our environemnt task, running `rake db:migrate` should create our students table.

 ### `rake db:seed`

 Another task you will become familiar with is the `seed` task.
 This task is responsible for "seeding" our database with some dummy data.